A lot or a little?

-Parents need to know that this movie features instances of smoking, drinking, and drug use (including mushrooms), some rough language (including "f--k"), some experimentation with a Ouija board and discussion of anorexia, arguments over religious faith (the brother has been born again in prison and imposes it on his sister), a sex scene between a 16-year-old girl and her married male lover, and a lesbian relationship between two high school students.
+Parents need to know that My Summer of Love features instances of smoking, drinking, and drug use (including mushrooms), some rough language (including "f--k"), some experimentation with a Ouija board, discussion of anorexia, arguments over religious faith (the brother has been born again in prison and imposes it on his sister), a sex scene between a 16-year-old girl and her married male lover, and a lesbian relationship between two high school students.
 For mature viewers, the film offers a complicated look at belief and desire, and terrific performances by the young leads.
-The movie includes brief violence, when the brother grabs a girl by the throat, and when one girl learns the other has been lying and tries to drown her.
+The movie includes brief violence, when a character grabs a girl by the throat, and when one girl learns the other has been lying and tries to drown her.

 What's the story?

-In MY SUMMER OF LOVE, Mona (Natalie Press), feeling confined by the Yorkshire village where she's lived all her life.
-Everything changes when she meets lovely, upper class Tamsin (Emily Blunt).
+In MY SUMMER OF LOVE, Mona (Natalie Press) is feeling confined by the Yorkshire village where she's lived all her life.
+Everything changes when she meets lovely, upper-class Tamsin (Emily Blunt).
 The girls hit it off and, as Tamsin's parents are away, they begin to spend their days in the family's luxurious grand mansion and grounds.
-Working class Mona enjoys the, fineries, but her brother Phil (Paddy Considine) – just released from prison -- worries that she's away from home and his new found religious interests strains the siblings' relationship.
+Working-class Mona enjoys the fineries, but her brother, Phil (Paddy Considine) -- just released from prison -- worries that she's away from home, and his newfound religious interests strain the siblings' relationship.
 The girls' romance builds slowly.
 They share secrets, as when Tamsin recalls her dead sister's struggle with anorexia and takes up Mona's defense over her ex-lover, a married man (Dean Andrews), with whom she shared clandestine, joyless, backseat sex before her dumped her.
-Eventually, Phil's efforts to control Mona drive her to make a choice, between her known past and the unknowable Tamsin.
+Eventually, Phil's efforts to control Mona drive her to make a choice between her known past and the unknowable Tamsin.